 - Are there any other emergency measures being considered by the Government?

-Should you have any queries about the impact of the coronavirus on your business contact your usual Morrisons adviser or Joanne Kavanagh, Partner and Head of Employment by email on [email protected]
+Should you have any queries about the impact of the coronavirus on your business contact your usual Morrisons adviser or Emma McLoughlin, Senior Associate Solicitor by phone on 020 8971 1088 or email at [email protected]

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.